5 Outstanding Online Language Labs That Have Revolutionized Our Learning

-These images may come to mind when we talk about a “laboratory.”
+What images may come to mind when we talk about a “language laboratory?”

 So what then is a language lab, and what sort of ungodly experiments take place inside?
 Read on and find out.